yugabyte/yugabyte-db/docs/content/preview/architecture/concepts/yb-tserver.md

 type: docs
 ---

 The YugabyteDB Tablet Server (YB-TServer) service is responsible for the input-output (I/O) of the end-user requests in a YugabyteDB cluster.
 Data for a table is split (sharded) into tablets.
-Each tablet is composed of one or more tablet-peers, depending on the replication factor.
-Each YB-TServer hosts one or more tablet-peers (also referred to as tablets).
+Each tablet is composed of one or more tablet peers, depending on the replication factor.
+Each YB-TServer hosts one or more tablet peers.

 The following diagram depicts a basic four-node YugabyteDB universe, with one table that has 16 tablets and a replication factor of 3:

 ![tserver_overview](/images/architecture/tserver_overview-1.png)

 The tablet-peers corresponding to each tablet hosted on different YB-TServers form a Raft group and replicate data between each other.
 The system shown in the preceding diagram includes sixteen independent Raft groups.
+For more information, see [Replication layer](../../docdb-replication/).

 Within each YB-TServer, cross-tablet intelligence is employed to maximize resource efficiency.
 There are multiple ways the YB-TServer coordinates operations across tablets it hosts.

 ## Server-global block cache

-The block cache is shared across the different tablets in a given YB-TServer, leading to highly-efficient memory utilization in cases when one tablet is read more often than others.
-For example, if one table has a read-heavy usage pattern compared to others, the bhe block cache would automatically favor blocks of this table, as the block cache is global across all tablet-peers.
+The block cache is shared across different tablets in a given YB-TServer, leading to highly-efficient memory utilization in cases when one tablet is read more often than others.
+For example, if one table has a read-heavy usage pattern compared to others, the block cache would automatically favor blocks of this table, as the block cache is global across all tablet peers.

 ## Space amplification

 YugabyteDB's compactions are size-tiered.
 Size-tier compactions have the advantage of lower disk write (I/O) amplification when compared to level compactions.
 There may be a concern that size-tiered compactions have a higher space amplification (that it needs 50% space head room).
 This is not true in YugabyteDB because each table is broken into several tablets and concurrent compactions across tablets are throttled to a specific maximum.
-Therefore, the typical space amplification in YugabyteDB tends to be in the 10-20% range.
+The typical space amplification in YugabyteDB tends to be in the 10-20% range.

 ## Throttled compactions

 The compactions are throttled across tablets in a given YB-TServer to prevent compaction storms.
-For example, one of such conditions is high foreground latencies during a compaction storm.
+This prevents, for example, high foreground latencies during a compaction storm.

-The default policy makes sure that doing a compaction is worthwhile.
+The default policy ensures that doing a compaction is worthwhile.
 The algorithm tries to make sure that the files being compacted are not too disparate in terms of size.
-For example, it does not make sense to compact a 100GB file with a 1GB file to produce a 101GB file because it would require a lot of unnecessary I/O for small gain.
+For example, it does not make sense to compact a 100GB file with a 1GB file to produce a 101GB file, because it would require a lot of unnecessary I/O for little gain.

 ## Small and large compaction queues